strimzi/proposals/076-decouple-ca-management-from-end-entity-certificate-management.md

 Other/Future proposals will be needed to cover:
  - Refactoring the end-entity certificate issuance process, so that components request a certificate and asynchronously are issued a certificate.
  - Refactoring the tracking of which certificates are signed by which CA certificates.
-   Currently, the notion of a "generation" is used, however if Strimzi is no longer managing the CA this concept will need to be rethought.
+   Currently, the notion of a "generation" is used, however if Strimzi is no longer managing the CA this concept will likely be replaced as this is not the usual way to identify a certificate and therefore will be tricky to use with a certificate management system.
+   In future it would be better to identify the CA certificate used to sign a particular end-entity certificate using fingerprints, since it is clear how a fingerprint relates to a certificate.
+   The state machine described in this proposal would not need any major changes to support this, it was just require the check for state transitions to compare fingerprints rather than generation ids.
  - Refactoring the CA certificate management process to allow alternative implementations internally, for example using the cert-manager API.

 ## Affected/not affected projects